 3. Be informed.

 Get how-to and reference books and DVDs from the Make-Up Artist Shop, along with a subscription to Make-Up Artist magazine.
 It’s the voice of the make-up industry, with great interviews, news and techniques from working professionals.
-Our websites, makeupmag.com and makeup411.com, are great places to read the latest industry news, expert advice and more.
+Our website, makeupmag.com, is a great places to read the latest industry news, expert advice and more.
 Social networking is also a great way to learn from other artists.
 Being part of our online community will help you learn, network and share questions and information with other people who are passionate about make-up artistry.
 You can find us on Facebook, Instagram and Twitter.

 4. Attend the International Make-Up Artist Trade Show.